AstraZeneca PLC (AZN) Is Now En Route to Higher Prices

 Sponsored

-The stock witnessed a 10.85% loss in the last 1 month and extending the period to 3 months gives it a 18.49%, and is 1.49% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.16% over the week and 1.31% over the month.
+The stock witnessed a 4.07% loss in the last 1 month and extending the period to 3 months gives it a 19.99%, and is -2.67% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.17% over the week and 1.19% over the month.

 AstraZeneca PLC (AZN) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for AstraZeneca PLC (AZN) is a “Buy”.
-28 analysts offering their recommendations for the stock have an average rating of 1.80, where 5 rate it as a Hold and 3 think it is a “Overweight”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for AstraZeneca PLC (AZN) is a “Overweight”.
+29 analysts offering their recommendations for the stock have an average rating of 1.80, where 6 rate it as a Hold and 3 think it is a “Overweight”.
 20 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

 AstraZeneca PLC (AZN) Top Institutional Holders